 Go to File at the top of your Word document > Click on More to open Options > Word Options box opens.

-- Click on Advanced in the left pane.
+- First, click on Advanced in the left pane.

-- Then tick of the box > Use CTRL + Click to follow hyperlink.
+- Then tick off the box > Use CTRL + Click to follow the hyperlink.

 - Click OK to confirm.

 Once you have inserted the hyperlink, you can easily edit a hyperlink in Word.
 It is mainly done in the box called Edit Hyperlink.

 First, you have to go to the hyperlink in your Word document.
 Then right-click on it > Select Edit Hyperlink.
 See the below picture.

 You can also click on the hyperlink and go to the Insert tab > Then click on Link in the ribbon.
 It will also open the same box.

 Or click on the hyperlink > Use the shortcut CTRL + K to open the Edit Hyperlink box.

 How to add a ScreenTip to a hyperlink

 Once you open the Edit Hyperlink box, you can start to edit your hyperlink in Word.
 For example, write a different web address or link somewhere else in your document.